Flow Podcast

-Flow Podcast is a Brazilian podcast founded by Bruno Monteiro Aiub (Monark) and Igor Coelho (Igor 3K) in 2018.
+Flow Podcast is a Brazilian podcast created by Bruno Monteiro Aiub (Monark), Igor Rodrigues Coelho (Igor 3K), and Gianluca Santana Eugenio (Gianzão) in 2018.
 The podcast is directed and produced by Gianluca Eugenio (Gianzão).
-The podcast has already interviewed several people, including politicians, digital influencers, among other celebrities.
-It is considered one of the most watched in the country, with more than 5 million subscribers on YouTube.
+It is known for its variety of guests, which include politicians, digital influencers, among many others.
+It is one of the most watched podcasts in Brazil, with more than 5 million subscribers on YouTube.

-On February 8, 2022, Monark left the podcast due to a statement that was considered by many to be anti-Semitic.
+On February 8, 2022, the podcast's producer, Estúdios Flow, fired Aiub after he made statements in support of a Nazi political party in Brazil that was considered to be anti-Semitic.

 History

-Before creating the podcast, Bruno Monteiro Aiub (Monark) and Igor Coelho (Igor 3K) had video game channels.
-However, according to the first, "gameplay never made so much money".
-In 2014, Igor created a video game channel where he played Grand Theft Auto, but he "[ends up] going crazy."
-Monark and Igor were "pissed off at life", with both agreeing that the Flow Podcast is "the fruit of hate" and "of depression".
-For the name of the podcast, Monark initially suggested the name "Cult Flow", but Igor said that only Flow would be better.
+Before creating the podcast, Bruno Monteiro Aiub (Monark) and Igor Coelho (Igor 3K) had their respective video game channels on YouTube.
+However, according to Monark, "gameplay never generated much money".
+In 2014, Igor started a video game channel where he played Grand Theft Auto, but he "[ended up] going crazy."
+Monark and Igor were "pissed off at life", with both agreeing that Flow Podcast was "the result of hate and depression".
+For the name, Monark initially suggested "Cult Flow", but Igor said that only Flow would be better.

-At first, Monark and Igor paid for all the costs of the Flow Podcast, but starting in February or March 2020, the show started to pay for itself.
-Since then, both have lived off the Flow Podcast alone, earning money from sponsorships, AdSense, and Twitch.
-In the future, they plan to make special episodes in North America.
-When asked if they were thinking of adapting Flow for radio or television, Igor replied that "we need freedom, if we don't have freedom, that's another show."
+At first, Monark and Igor paid for all the costs of the Flow Podcast, but around February and March 2020, the show started to pay for itself.
+After that, both started to live off Flow Podcast alone, earning money from sponsorships, AdSense, and Twitch.
+For a moment, they planned to make special episodes in North America.
+When asked if they were thinking of adapting Flow for radio or television, Igor replied that "we need freedom, If we don't have freedom, it's another show."

 Description

-According to Monark, Flow is inspired by The Joe Rogan Experience by podcaster Joe Rogan.
-Also according to him, there is no agenda or conversation prior to the program.
-UOL and Exame said that Flow is noted for its informal style, resembling a "bar conversation".
-The podcast has a cuts channel, which only contains excerpts from the episodes.
+According to Monark, Flow was inspired by The Joe Rogan Experience by podcaster Joe Rogan.
+Also according to him, there is no agenda or conversation prior to recording the podcast.
+UOL and Exame have said that Flow is noted for its informal style, resembling a "bar conversation".
+The podcast has its official clips channel, which contains specific clips from the episodes.